armory/documentation/_overview/your-first-application.md

 Notes:

-- The Name of the application cannot have hyphens, or it will interfere with the naming convention.
 - The Account(s) can include your AWS account and your Docker registry.
 - When you create an application in Spinnaker, consider it to be anything you would put into a single code repository.